mtumilowicz/java-stack/README.md

 * if the Java Virtual Machine stacks are of a fixed size, the size of each Java Virtual Machine stack may be chosen independently when that stack is created
 * set stack size: **-Xss** or **-XX:ThreadStackSize** (internal flag of HotSpot, specific to HotSpot)
-* default stack size: 320k in the 32-bit VM, 1024k in the 64-bit VM
+* default stack size (HotSpot): 320k in the 32-bit VM, 1024k in the 64-bit VM
 # frame
 _Reference_: https://docs.oracle.com/javase/specs/jvms/se11/html/jvms-2.html#jvms-2.6